 Welsh surnames are relatively few in number, but they have an inordinately large number of spelling variations.
 There are many factors that explain the preponderance of Welsh variants, but the earliest is found during the Middle Ages when Welsh surnames came into use.
 Scribes and church officials recorded names as they sounded, which often resulted in a single person's name being inconsistently recorded over his lifetime.
 The transliteration of Welsh names into English also accounts for many of the spelling variations: the unique Brythonic Celtic language of the Welsh had many sounds the English language was incapable of accurately reproducing.
 It was also common for members of a same surname to change their names slightly, in order to signify a branch loyalty within the family, a religious adherence, or even patriotic affiliations.
 For all of these reasons, the many spelling variations of particular Welsh names are very important.
 The surname Jenkane has occasionally been spelled Jenkins, Jenkin, Jankins, Jenkynn, Jenkynns, Jenkyns, Jinkines, Jinkins, Jenkens, Junkin, Junkins and many more.

 Early Notables of the Jenkane family (pre 1700)

-lawyer, academic, jurist and politician, Judge of the Admiralty; David Jenkins...
-Another 26 words (2 lines of text) are included under the topic Early Jenkane Notables in all our PDF Extended History products and printed products wherever possible.
+Another 54 words (4 lines of text) are included under the topic Early Jenkane Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jenkane family to Ireland